beyrakIn/mesmerizer/README.md

 ## Installation

-Change the configuration the build the binary
+Change the configuration in `main.go` and run `go build` to build the binary.

 ```golang
 	URL                 = "" // Twilio API URL